kehillah-coding-2022/json-api-EytanGF/README.md

 This worked because the number and title/name were indexed at the same thing.

-### Evaluating the User's Choice Within the Sub Menu
+### Evaluating the Choice of the User Within the Sub Menu

 To evaluate the user's choice within the sub menu, I requested data from the url_list indexed at the user's choice minus 1 (as lists start at 0).